tabbykatz/notes/welcome_to_markdown.md

 ## Why

 Markdown is a very powerful, portable, and prolific markup language.
-You've definitely used it in one way or another, and learning to be more effective with it is a skill you should develop.
+You've definitely used it in one way or another, and using it effectively is a skill you should develop.

 Markdown can be used to create websites, documents, notes, books, presentations (I almost made today's presentation with [remark](https://remarkjs.com/#1) or [marp](https://marp.app/) but didn't have time), email messages, and technical documentation.

+> fun fact: I take my notes in simple Markdown.
+It is that easy and natural to write.

 Markdown was designed with the explicit intention of being easily readable by humans.